luceboxed/AlertParser/README.md

-# HI AP GUYS THIS IS MY AP PROJECT I DIDNT STEAL IT THANK YOU
+# HI AP GUYS THIS IS MY AP COMPSCI PROJECT I DIDNT STEAL IT THANK YOU

 # AlertParser
 ## gather alerts for your area straight from the NWS API